And, This Is How To Solve The Climate Crisis With President Clinton

 that really analyzed where we were from a regulatory frame.

-We've signed dozens, I've signed dozens of bills in this space, did the first executive order in the country in this space, but in relationship to to the unwinding of President Biden's leadership in this space and the new focus on just let it rip coming out of the White House that David Sachs and others are promoting.
+We've signed dozens, I've signed dozens of bills in this space, did the first executive order in the country in this space, but in relationship to the the unwinding of President Biden's leadership in this space and the new focus on just let it rip coming out of the White House that David Sachs and others are promoting.

 And we have a bill, forgive me, that's on my desk that we think strikes the right balance.
+And we worked with industry, but we didn't submit to industry.

 We're not doing things to them, but we're not doing things necessarily for them.